christianmkg/mkgmarketingweb/_posts/2012-04-16-brand-building-101-communicating-without-words.md

 <h2>1.
 Nike</h2>
 Nike's trademark swoosh logo is the perfect example of a symbol that speaks on Nike's behalf without saying a single word.

-Taking theÂ criteriaÂ that I laid out above, here are my reactions to seeing this brand symbol.
+Taking the criteria that I laid out above, here are my reactions to seeing this brand symbol.
 <ul>
-	<li>ElicitÂ an emotional reaction every time a consumer sees it
+	<li>Elicit an emotional reaction every time a consumer sees it
 <ul>
 	<li><em>Reminds me of Friday night under the lights -- my high school football games -- where the only pair of cleats I ever wore were Nike's</em></li>
 </ul>